yashwant/research.public/2014-08-29-dockerContainerVirtualization.md

 These are still some things I have to learn about… (this is more or less a reminder to myself)

 * How does **nsenter** work?
+* How can I do continuous deployment on updated containers towards clients?